How to cope with divorce stress

 Elements outside of your control include the emotions of others and their actions (ie. ex-partner, family and loved ones).

 It’s normal for you and your ex-partner to be in different emotional places, especially if the decision to separate wasn’t mutual.
-If you’re the initiator, your separation will be slower if you rush the other person.
+If you’re the initiator, your separation will be slower and more stressful if you rush the other person.
 Allow time for your partner to catch up and, if possible, get professional help with the ‘grieving and moving on’ process.
+Learning how to cope with a divorce also involves accepting that progress isn’t always linear, and that emotional healing takes time.

-1. The legal process & untangling your finances
+Understand the legal process and organise your finances

 You can decide how you want to divide your money, property and debt together, through a ‘Kitchen Table Agreement’ or with the help of amicable.
 Our Divorce Specialists can help you to agree on a fair financial settlement through our Negotiation Service.
 Alternatively, you can try mediation, using solicitors, arbitration or, as a last resort, court proceedings.

-Tip: Talking about money can feel overwhelming and stressful, but writing lists, creating a post-separation budget and getting help with these conversations will help reduce this.
+Tip: Talking about money can feel overwhelming and stressful, but writing lists, creating a post-separation budget and getting help with these conversations will reduce this, as it will help you feel in control.

 Disagreements over arrangements for your children can add stress to your separation.
 You can reduce this by getting expert help from a Co-parenting Specialist.